S1ro1/quant/doc.md

     This quantization quantizes weights to `int4`, but keeps the activations in `float16`.
 Then, weights are dequantized `on the fly` during the `matmul` kernel call.
 This is just to optimize the latency and performance of the model.

-To reproduce our example with `Pytorch AO`, you can use the following code:
+To reproduce our example with ` AO`, you can use the following code:

 ```python
 import torch